House of Annetta in collaboration with the New School of the Anthropocene

 Saturday 23rd May

 Exploring bio-based materials and extractive supply chains we will understand the relationships between landscape and the built environment.
 Thinking through how design shapes labour shapes our bodies we will learn how to use our hands with heart.
-In the afternoon a competitive labour roleplay game will show us how the design of incentives reproduce certain social dynamics.
+In the afternoon a competitive labour roleplay game will show us how the design of wage structures reproduce certain social dynamics.

 3. Systems of Health: Body and Planetary Healing